Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 We calculate the expected transaction cost saving from switching from MMRs to MMBs in the first 5 years after we conservatively expect the MMB upgrade to go live, namely Q1 2026.
 Since this is approximately 2 years after BEEFY got activated on Polkadot (February 2024), we'll average the MMR size over ($10512000\leq n \leq 36792000$), as done before in the [table above](#proof-size-comparison).

 To compare both schemes, we consider the membership proof of leaves up until the 150th most recent leaf.
-This value $k\leq150$ corresponds to querying a message that was included in the Polkadot state up to 15 minutes ago (+ 24 minutes; see note on RanDAO[^randao]).
-For $k\leq150$, the average MMR proof size (measured in hashes) is 16.65, against 9.95 for MMB proofs, hence MMBs save 6.7 proof items: a proof size reduction of over 40%.
+This value $k\leq150$ corresponds to querying a message that was created on Polkadot up to 15 minutes ago (+ 24 minutes; see note on RanDAO[^randao]).
+For $k\leq150$, the average MMR proof size, measured in hashes, is 16.65, against 9.95 for MMB proofs, hence MMB saves 6.7 hashes: a proof size reduction of over 40%.

-Via gas profiling from Snowfork's implementation, every additional proof item in the membership proof of an MMR leaf adds approximately 2'568.34 gas of computation cost on Ethereum: [`Lederstrumpf/snowbridge/rhmb/profile-proof-item-gas-cost`](https://github.com/Snowfork/snowbridge/compare/main...Lederstrumpf:snowbridge:rhmb/profile-proof-item-gas-cost?expand=1#diff-ad43af2a8fe32a0a552c025fc1d86308adf4ee1e4d45f83070cce458c461c818R85-R87)
+Via gas profiling from Snowfork's implementation, every additional hash in the membership proof of an MMR leaf adds approximately 2'568 gas of computation cost on Ethereum: [`Lederstrumpf/snowbridge/rhmb/profile-proof-item-gas-cost`](https://github.com/Snowfork/snowbridge/compare/main...Lederstrumpf:snowbridge:rhmb/profile-proof-item-gas-cost?expand=1#diff-ad43af2a8fe32a0a552c025fc1d86308adf4ee1e4d45f83070cce458c461c818R85-R87)

-Assuming a gas price of 26.99 GWEI (365 day SMA via [Glassnode](https://studio.glassnode.com/metrics?a=ETH&category=&chartStyle=column&ema=0&from_exchange=aggregated&m=fees.GasPriceMean&mAvg=365&mMedian=0&resolution=24h&s=1687097402&to_exchange=aggregated&u=1718633402&utm_campaign=woc_02_2023&utm_medium=insights_woc&utm_source=gn_insights&zoom=365)), and an ETH price of $2'452.41/ETH (365 day SMA via [Glassnode](https://studio.glassnode.com/metrics?a=ETH&category=Market&chartStyle=column&ema=0&from_exchange=aggregated&m=market.PriceUsdClose&mAvg=365&mMedian=0&resolution=24h&s=1687097402&to_exchange=aggregated&u=1718633402&utm_campaign=woc_02_2023&utm_medium=insights_woc&utm_source=gn_insights&zoom=365)), the cost per proof item is 17.5 cents.
+Assuming a gas price of 26.99 GWEI (365 day SMA via [Glassnode](https://studio.glassnode.com/metrics?a=ETH&category=&chartStyle=column&ema=0&from_exchange=aggregated&m=fees.GasPriceMean&mAvg=365&mMedian=0&resolution=24h&s=1687097402&to_exchange=aggregated&u=1718633402&utm_campaign=woc_02_2023&utm_medium=insights_woc&utm_source=gn_insights&zoom=365)), and an ETH price of $2'452/ETH (365 day SMA via [Glassnode](https://studio.glassnode.com/metrics?a=ETH&category=Market&chartStyle=column&ema=0&from_exchange=aggregated&m=market.PriceUsdClose&mAvg=365&mMedian=0&resolution=24h&s=1687097402&to_exchange=aggregated&u=1718633402&utm_campaign=woc_02_2023&utm_medium=insights_woc&utm_source=gn_insights&zoom=365)), the cost per hash is 17.5 cents.

-Consequently, since an average proof of a leaf in an MMR of depth up to $k\leq150$ is 16.65, expected proof verification cost for such a leaf is $2.91.
+Consequently, since an average proof size of a leaf in an MMR of depth up to $k\leq150$ is 16.65, the expected proof verification cost for such a leaf is $2.91.
 In contradistinction, with MMBs the expected proof size is 9.95, hence the cost goes down to $1.74.
-Using an MMB rather than an MMR for the BEEFY commitment thus would effect a saving of 6.7 proof items, or $1.17 per message sent to Ethereum.
+Using an MMB rather than an MMR for the BEEFY commitment thus would effect a saving of 6.7 hashes, or $1.17 per message sent to Ethereum.
 <!---committed list of size $n=2^{24}$ (current Kusama/Polkadot block counts),--->

 For more calculation details and a 1000-day[^glassnode-maximum-range] SMA comparison, see the [Cost Analysis Spreadsheet](https://docs.google.com/spreadsheets/d/1CIANkTytd6qVo_oc_r2EYzdschoACzgyIa5OiMmPy0I/edit?gid=174519946#gid=174519946).

-***Note:** this cost is saved by users of the bridge and - if it plans to subsidize transactions - the Polkadot treasury[^treasury].
-This saving makes the Polkadot🡒Ethereum bridge more competitive with other bridges, increasing its utilization, and in turn increasing the aggregate cost saving.
-Note that these fees would otherwise just be burned on Ethereum, hence would go to no benefit toward the Polkadot ecosystem.*
+***Note:** These costs are saved by bridge users and -- in case of a subsidy -- the Polkadot treasury[^treasury].
+In either case, these fees would otherwise just be burned on Ethereum, with no benefit toward the Polkadot ecosystem.
+This reduction in running costs will make the Polkadot🡘Ethereum bridge more competitive with other bridges, and ensure its short-term adoption and long-term upkeep.*

 <a id="Traffic-Estimate"></a>

 ### Cost savings in overall bridge traffic

-To estimate the transaction numbers we can expect for a successful DOT🡘ETH bridge once it is mature, we take the mean transaction numbers of the 5 most utilized bridges (by monthly volume) as a proxy.
+To estimate the transaction numbers we can expect for a successful DOT🡘ETH bridge once it is mature, we take as a proxy the mean monthly transaction volumes of the 5 most utilized bridges.
 <!--- TODO: maybe make the following a footnote to improve flow --->
-Our estimate is thus based on the assumption that at least one Polkadot-Ethereum bridge is a success.
+Our estimate is thus based on the assumption that at least one DOT🡘ETH bridge bridge is a success.
 This is the same reason we chose 15 minutes (+ 24 minutes ranDAO [^randao] for Snowbridge) as a reference latency, given that such latency is offered by competitors like Stargate and Optimism, and even lower for trusted bridging setups.

-A comparison (using data from 19 June 2024) is available here: [Cost Analysis Spreadsheet](https://docs.google.com/spreadsheets/d/1CIANkTytd6qVo_oc_r2EYzdschoACzgyIa5OiMmPy0I/edit?gid=174519946#gid=174519946).
-From it, we expect an average of 3'054.04 transactions per day, or 1'114'724.60 transactions per year.
+A comparison, using data from 19 June 2024,  is available here: [Cost Analysis Spreadsheet](https://docs.google.com/spreadsheets/d/1CIANkTytd6qVo_oc_r2EYzdschoACzgyIa5OiMmPy0I/edit?gid=174519946#gid=174519946).
+From it, we expect an average of 3'054 transactions per day, or 1'115'000 transactions per year.

 **Result:** *The estimated cost saving from switching from MMRs to MMBs is in the range of $1'306'000/year - $1'977'000/year.*
 <!-- *At a subsidization level of ..., this represents an annual cost saving of ... to the Polkadot treasury.* -->